jinxedtw/web-diary/src/pages/terms.md

 >>># Terms of Service
 >>>#### 1. Acceptance of Terms
->>>By downloading, installing, or using the **Portable Notes-Diary & Journal application** (hereinafter referred to as the "Application"), you agree to be bound by these Terms of Service.
+>>>By downloading, installing, or using the **Portable Notes-Diary & Journal application** (hereinafter referred to as the Application), you agree to be bound by these Terms of Service.
 If you do not agree to these terms, please do not use the Application.
 >>>#### 2. Use of the Application
 >>>You agree to use the Application only for lawful purposes and in accordance with these Terms of Service and all applicable laws and regulations.
 >>>#### 3. User Content